 General Eligibility Requirements

-Minimum requirements for admission to graduate study in the California State University are in accordance with Title 5, Division 5, Chapter 1, Subchapter 3, of the California Code of Regulations.
+Minimum requirements for admission to graduate study at the California State University are in accordance with Title 5, Division 5, Chapter 1, Subchapter 3, of the California Code of Regulations.
 The University has the right to require higher standards than the minimum requirements published in Title 5.